mik90/mtl/README.md

       - started on this
       - [x] helper like `std::make_array` that handles the size template parameter
       - std::array doens't actually have a constructor, it's implicitly declared
         - can i do this?
+Not really, a std::array's size cannot change and is embedded in its type
     - dynamic array
         - impl using a static array
     - hash map